Project FIND, Focusing on Important Necessities in your Dwelling, helps you identify key areas to improve the health and safety of your home.

 - Set manageable goals.
 Declutter one room, one closet, or even one drawer at a time.

-- 5 things in 5 minutes.
-Set a timer and find 5 things for everyone in your household to put away or throw away in 5 minutes.
+- Five things in five minutes: Set a timer and find five things for everyone in your household to put away or throw away in five minutes.

 - Establish a household rule that for every item brought into the house, one item must go out